SteveeZee03/YourRegexRicademy/Develop/gist-template.md

 By default your regex engine should be in greedy `+`.
 What this means is that it will match as much of the input string as possible while still allowing the pattern to match while a <b>lazy match</b> `?` will try to find the shortest substring possible that still matches the pattern which means your regex engine will stop matching as soon it finds a valid match.

 ### Boundaries
+Boundaries are used to match the position between characters in a string.<br>
+There's two types of boundaries:<br>
+The caret `^` which matches signifies the beginning of a line or string

 ### Back-references

 ### Look-ahead and Look-behind